Courts and Tribunals COVID-19 response

-- Pre-trial hearings, mentions and directions hearings will revert to face-to-face hearing from Monday, 1 June 2020.
+- Pre-trial hearings, mentions and directions hearings reverted to face-to-face hearing on Monday, 1 June 2020.
 A party who wishes the matter to proceed by audio-visual or telephone hearing rather than face-to-face may submit a brief application by email to the Presiding Judge’s Associate explaining the reasons for the request and the Judge may grant the application.

 - From May 18 physical court appearances recommenced with court cells re-opened for some matters in Darwin, Katherine and Alice Springs.
 Physical distancing rules of 4sqm per person and 1.5m between people will be maintained in court facilities.

 - Court Registrar and front counter services will resume.